 A total of 30 credit hours is required, of which 15 credit hours must be didactic hours in vision science or approved substitutes.
-Students concurrently enrolled in the O.D. and MS program, may accelerate progress by receiving up to 4 graduate credit hours to this requirement of 15 didactic credit hours.
+Students holding the O.D. degree or concurrently enrolled in the O.D. and MS program, may accelerate progress by receiving up to 4 graduate credit hours completed in the optometry curriculum.
+Students must complete courses that satisfy a knowledge base in statistics, research design and vision science.